Written by Adam McIlroy.

 The most traditional option available to people who want to keep the ashes of their loved ones is to hold them in an urn at home.
 This is an ancient practice in the history of cremation which has been observed since before the days of the Romans.
 The urns we use today are not too dissimilar from those found in excavations of classical archaeological sites.

 With that said, there is more choice now than ever in material and style for cremation urns, including those which are made of biodegradable substances so that they can be buried somewhere with minimal environmental impact.
-Others prefer options which are highly designed and stylised by artists to be bright and colourful; there’s an option out there for everyone.
+Others prefer options which are highly designed and stylised by artists to be bright and colourful; there’s a unique idea out there for everyone.

 Columbaria and mausolea are specific places, like cemeteries, where families can display and house the urns containing the ashes of their loved ones.
-For those who don’t want to keep them at home, or to convert the ashes into something physical, this makes for a dignified and appropriate place to house the remains of their loved one.
+For those who don’t want to keep their loved ones ashes at home, or to convert the ashes into something physical, this makes for a dignified and appropriate place to house the remains of their loved one.

 Some families, rather than placing the urn in a niche within a public area of the columbarium, have their own private mausoleum within its walls.
 These private tombs may even contain the remains of prior generations, and therefore may come with a good deal of sentimental significance.
 But, of course, purchase and maintenance of this space can be very expensive, so it may not be for everyone.

 Many people want their ashes to be scattered in locations which connect with the interests and passions they had in life.
 For instance, at sports stadiums or places of natural beauty that they loved to spend time in.
-Clearly, there’s no end to the number of places that could be considered special to each individual, so the list is limitless.
+Scattering ashes at sea and in forested areas are popular choices.
+People often choose to scatter ashes in places that reflect their loved one’s personality or passions:

-We often like to vest the scattering of ashes with some formal significance, by having a ceremony of some kind.
+We often like to vest the scattering of ashes with some formal significance, by having an ash scattering ceremony of some kind.
 The beauty of this is that the family organising it can decide on every element for themselves, from location, to dress-code, to who should scatter the ashes and when it should be done.
-They can also decide whether or not to have music or words to mark the occasion.
+A scattering ceremony doesn’t have to be formal or traditional — it can be whatever you want it to be.
+This could include:

 For those who’ve had a low-cost direct cremation, such as those offered by Aura, they will have the option to spend the money they’ve saved on hearses, limousines, funeral processions and floral tributes, to personalise a scattering ceremony instead.
 This could be a more meaningful and special way to spend the money for some families.